lojban/diskord-zifpau/README.md

 ## Installation Instructions for Windows

-I don't have Windows, but install through their main website since Windows is officially supported and add the configuration files by hand.
+Install through their main website since
+Windows is officially supported and add the configuration files by hand.